ricardo-uqueio/ctf_writeups/overthewire/bandit/README.md

 ![shot5](./bandit22_23_captures/shot5.png)

-We can see that the result matches the directory created by the script.
-Now, replacing bandit22 with the goal, bandit23:
+We can see that the result `8169b67bd894ddbb4412f91573b38db3` matches the directory created by the script for user bandit22.
+Now, replacing bandit22 with bandit23, we should get the directory where the script would write the password for user bandit23:

 ![shot6](./bandit22_23_captures/shot6.png)